Salat vinegret is a traditional Eastern European pickled vegetable salad. This bright and beautiful salad is a simple and delicious side dish.

 - 3 large cucumber pickles

 - 1/2 tsp salt, to taste

 - 1/2 tsp freshly ground black pepper

-- Mix the vegetables with oil, parsley and seasonings.
-Allow the salad to marinate for 30 minutes before serving.
+- Cover with a lid and store in the refrigerator.
+Allow the salad to marinate for at least 30 minutes before serving.

 Keywords: vegan, gluten free, dairy free, egg free, potato salad, Russian, winter, fall, spring, Easter